Austral-Asia Cup

 The Austral-Asia Cup was a One Day International cricket tournament held at Sharjah, United Arab Emirates.
 The Arab millionaire Abdur Rahman Bukhathir brought cricket initially to Sharjah in the mid-1980s and organized a multi-nation one-day tournament involving several cricketing nations such as Australia, India, New Zealand, Pakistan and Sri Lanka.
-The tournament became defunct by the mid-1990s.
+The tournament was discontinued after 1994 Austral-Asia Cup primarily due to an increasingly congested international cricket calendar and conflicting scheduling between member boards.
+The launch of the ICC KnockOut Trophy in 1998 was a major, definitive factor in keeping the Austral-Asia Cup permanently defunct.